-NCAP has introduced legislation designed to modernize our existing collaborative practice authority.
+Over the last two General Assembly sessions NCAP has introduced legislation designed to modernize statutes governing Collaborative Practice between Physicians and Pharmacists.
+North Carolina was one of the first states in the nation to enact collaborative practice authority (CPA) for pharmacists.
+However, our state’s CPA now ranks as one of the most restrictive, imposing extensive and outdated limits on these practice relationships.
 The proposed changes are in alignment with Collaborative Practice Model Language put forth by the National Alliance of State Pharmacy Associations.Each of the proposed changes are designed to provide greater flexibility and to more easily facilitate collaborative care with physicians and pharmacists in all practice settings.

 Pharmacy Benefits Manager

 As the NC Department of Health and Human Services, and the NC General Assembly have worked to meet needs generated by the COVID-19 pandemic, NCAP has been actively participating in discussions, plans, and proposed legislation for better facilitating the role of pharmacists in helping our citizens receive quality care while our state works to gain normal operations again.
 NCAP is particularly focused on ensuring that community and independent pharmacies are enabled to play their important role in testing and vaccination administration